oswaldderiemaecker/wordpress-eb-demo/README.md

 Once finished, copy the wp/wp-config.php in the wp-root/ folder, we will need it for the deployment provisioning.

-Let's xport the environment variables for our development environents:
+Let's export the environment variables for our development environents:

 ```
 export MYSQL_ADDON_HOST=192.168.99.100